 The good news is that provided you keep on top of clearing your car’s DPF and, obviously, don’t remove it, you should never require a replacement.

-So there you have it: a complete guide to diesel particulate filters.
+So, there you have it: you should now know how to approach a blocked DPF.
 For more diesel-related car maintenance advice, be sure to check out the Redex blog and advice pages.